 Evanston, the first in a string of North Shore Chicago suburbs, stretches along four miles of Lake Michigan.
 A truly “urban suburb,” Evanston includes residential neighborhoods, business districts and recreational facilities.
 The city maintains 263 acres of parks, which include five Lake Michigan beaches, running and biking trails, an indoor ice rink and twenty-four tennis courts

-Most Kellogg School students prefer to make their homes in Evanston, which boasts its own thriving shops, restaurants, movie theaters, art galleries and museums, and five beaches; others prefer to commute to campus from nearby Chicago.
+Most Kellogg School students prefer to make their homes in Evanston, which boasts its own thriving shops, cafes and restaurants, movie theaters, art galleries and museums, and five beaches; others prefer to commute to campus from nearby Chicago.
 Explore online to learn more about Evanston.

 Metropolitan Chicago: Something for Everyone